 There are common myths about radon that lead to misunderstandings about radon testing.

-Radon is Not Harmful - The biggest myth is that radon is not dangerous, as you have probably read and learned radon is a health concern that should be addressed and mitigated as much as possible.
+Radon is Not Harmful - The biggest myth is that radon is not dangerous.
+As you have probably read and learned from your real estate agent and attorney radon is a health concern that should be addressed and mitigated as much as possible.

 Not All Homes Need to be Tested - The most common myth that White Glove encounters is that homes that have old stone foundations, a slab or slab on grade foundation, crawl spaces, etc., do not need to be tested.
 This is absolutely incorrect!
 No matter the type of foundation a home has, there is the potential to have elevated radon levels.
 The concentration of radon gas is determined by what is in the soil our homes are built on.
 If radon is in the earth around your home, there is the possibility that you have radon gas in your home.